ThomasRooney/reamplify/README.md

 This architecture has been battle-tested and is in production use at several companies.

-## What doesn't work
+## What is the tradeoff?

+ * To use this, your team will need to take ownership of a significant amount of complexity.
+This complexity may mean learning AWS CDK, and using it to manage your infrastructure, instead of learning how Amplify configures infrastructure.
+For small applications, this will _add_ complexity, not remove it.
  * We haven't implemented any of the following amplify directives.
 Additional work would be needed before automatically creating these resources in a Reamplify application from parsed graphql directives.
    * `@searchable`
    * `@predictions`
    * `@http`
- * We recommend **against** the use of Amplify DataStore, and instead prefer the use of the provided Apollo directives which provide a DataStore compatible live-updating selectively-synced API.
-We do have a fork of this library which re-enables the DataStore APIs.
+ * This repository doesn't work with Amplify DataStore.
+We do have a fork of this library which re-enables the DataStore APIs ([https://reflow.io](Reflow) uses DataStore), but because enabling DataStore modifies **both** GraphQL DynamoDB attributes and adds a lot of complexity we prefer to keep the library as simple as possible.
- * HTTP APIs can be more easily defined and managed via CDK Constructs for API Gateway; at request we can help configure this on your behalf.

 ## What can be configured

  * This repository contains everything needed to deploy a Reamplify app.
 All AWS Components are 100% configurable.
-We recommend that you fork this repository and tweak to your needs.
+We recommend that you maintain a private fork of this repository to tweak to your needs.

  * The deployment configuration does not use any AWS Amplify resources, instead:
    * Amplify Hosting is replaced by a S3 Static Site w/ Cloudfront